cjneely10/EukMetaSanity/README.md

 the genome with either MMseqs2 or RepeatModeler/RepeatMasker.

 Generate *ab initio* structural predictions of coding regions of the genome using either Augustus or GeneMark.
-Add protein evidence using MetaEuk.
+Refine predictions with protein evidence using MetaEuk.

 ### Fast refine
-Map RNA-seq (using HISAT2) and assembled transcriptome (using GMAP) evidence from closely related organisms (same organism or species) to the genome to add additional evidence.
+Map RNA-seq (using HISAT2) and assembled transcriptome (using GMAP) evidence from closely related organisms (same organism or species) to the genome to add additional evidence using BRAKER2.

 ### Report
 Identify RNA (noncoding, tRNA, etc.) regions of the genome using Rfam.